Rwanda Women Parliamentary Forum: Legislative

+The Law on Inheritance

+Prior to the establishment of the Inheritance Law in Rwanda, traditional cultural practices did not allow women to inherit property, capital, or land from their relatives or ancestors.
+Rwandan marriages held the practice of transferring bridewealth cattle as a means of trading inheritance or dowry between families in alliance.
+Divorce was a difficult practice, as a woman was not allowed inheritance and ownership of wealth following the marriage.

+The caucus in 1999, under the leadership of then Minister for Gender and Women Development, Angelina Mugazana, pushed the reform of the inheritance law to allow females the right to inherit from parents and spouses.

+Although the Inheritance Law has been officially written to the Constitution of Rwanda, there has been controversy expressed by citizens that opine the effectiveness in implementation of the Inheritance Law has been unsuccessful.
+Rwandan women have expressed that men may bypass the prospect of legal marriage to mitigate the Inheritance Law.

 The Law on the Prevention and Punishment of Gender-based Violence

 The FFRP was responsible for drafting and introducing the Gender-Based Violence Bill (GBV), a private members bill and the only bill so far, at that point in time, to have originated outside of the executive branch of government.
 The process of drafting the original bill began in early 2005, when the FFRP mobilized its members and reached out to community leaders across the country to gather information and recommendations from the general population on how to define, prevent and appropriately punish acts of GBV.
 Following initial community outreach, a mass-media campaign began with the intention of raising awareness and sensitizing the country to the problem of GBV.
 Later on in the year, female parliamentarians of the FFRP returned to the field again to consult further with communities regarding the bill, and worked in collaboration with NAWOCO to conduct discussion sessions with women only, in addition to the discussions already taking place that involved both women and men.
 A consultative committee was established involving the Ministry of Gender, the Ministry of Justice, the national police, the legal community and civil society.
-The “Draft Law on Prevention, Protection and Punishment of Any Gender-Based Violence” was presented to Parliament on August 2, 2006, and after internal deliberation and revision, was passed into law in 2009.
-Though the deliberation period was longer than desired, the process of drafting the bill was extremely collaborative, and demonstrated the state’s apparent commitment to engaging in a two-way dialogue with civil society about important matters of gender justice.
+The "Draft Law on Prevention, Protection and Punishment of Any Gender-Based Violence" was presented to Parliament on August 2, 2006, and after internal deliberation and revision, was passed into law in 2009.

-The Law, also known in short-hand as the GBV law, defines different forms of gender-based violence and the applicable punishment for these crimes; the full text of the law can be accessed online in three different languages (English, French and Kinyarwanda).
+The Law, also known in short-hand as the GBV law, defines different forms of gender-based violence and the applicable punishment for these crimes.